-In fact, you can browse the right side bar or the button for homeopathic remedies testimonials in our website RIGHT NOW and see what our clients from all over the world has to say regarding how much homeopathic remedies helped them.
+In fact, you can browse the right side bar or the button for homeopathic products testimonials in our website RIGHT NOW and see what our clients from all over the world has to say regarding how much homeopathic products helped them.

 Just a warning, the real-life results are staggering!
-Even skeptics were awed by how great our remedies worked for their pets and animal friends.
+Even skeptics were awed by how great our products worked for their pets and animal friends.

 Results do speak for themselves.